LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 TYPES OF OPERATIONAL CHANGE:

-When GVSU is closed, only essential staff are to report.
+When GVSU is closed or shifts to remote, only essential staff are to report.
 Designated personnel in the following departments are deemed essential and are expected to report:

 - Department of Public Safety